 Ronnie Hazelhurst's famous piccolo theme tune (for which he was paid £30) in its full version.
 Trivia: the piece is based on the show's title in Morse code!

-Text portions copyright © S. Phillips 2012.
+Text portions copyright © Steve Phillips 2012-2016.
 All rights reserved.
 I can be emailed for comments etc. at: (Click to see e-mail address) And the name of Frank's cat is Cleopatra.
 I get asked that so much, it must be on a trivia quiz somewhere!)